cyotek/RegistryComparer/README.md

 ![cli-compare](cli-compare.png)

-Compare a pair of snapshots using the CLI tool
+Comparing a pair of snapshots using the CLI tool

 ![gui-compare](gui-compare.png)